fetchai/uAgents/integrations/website_validation/README.md

 # Website Validation

 Ensuring the accuracy and functionality of your website is crucial for maintaining a professional online presence.
 Whether you're a business owner, a developer, or a content creator, having a tool that can efficiently validate your website is invaluable.
-That's why I've harnessed the power of Fetch AI agent technology to develop a comprehensive website validation integration.
+That's why I've harnessed the power of fetch.ai agent technology to develop a comprehensive website validation integration.

 ## Table of Contents